dataiku/dss-code-samples/README.md

 (DSS >= 8.0.3)

+#### Use within DSS (as project library)
+- Register in Project Lib Git
+- No need to specify remote DSS params
+- Profit

+#### Outside of DSS
+- Clone repository, tarzip it
+- Create virtualenv with dss requirements and tarzipped archive
+- Profit ...?

+You can reuse them as they are, customize them for your own needs, and even package them into plugins.

 Create a dedicated virtual environment and install the following packages:
 * `dataiku-internal-client`:  follow the instructions in the [DSS doc](https://doc.dataiku.com/dss/latest/python-api/outside-usage.html#installing-the-package)
 * `dataikuapi`: